aditya-283/grammar-formalisms-project/README.md

-# grammar-formalisms-project
+# Treebanking Recipes

-Universal Dependency Treebanking for recipes
+Universal Dependency Treebanking for recipes to help train neural networks to understand procedures.